 - During a wildfire, birds and large animals run to safety, while small burrowing mammals dig deep into the Earth.
 Instead of fleeing, the fork-tailed drongo birds fly toward the fire, catching insects attempting to escape the flames.

-- Drought: period of little or no rainfall
+- Drought: a period of little or no rainfall

 - Dormant: to become inactive